 1. Be Wary of Printer and Cartridge Price

 Cheap printers generally use expensive cartridges.
 They end up costing more to maintain in the long term.
-A current real life example is the incredibly cheap HP Deskjet 2655.
+A current real life example is the incredibly cheap HP Deskjet 3755.
 At first glance it looks like a steal.
 It’s an all-in-one machine, meaning it has print, copy and scanning capabilities.
 It’s wireless, uses both black and color printer ink cartridges and comes in a slick looking off-white color.
 The downside?
 The cost of the cartridges.
 A brand new machine includes starter cartridges that are partially filled which is common practice for most printer manufacturers to get you up and running.
 Soon enough, you will be back in the store paying full price for a brand new set of standard or high yield cartridges.
 The average cost for a genuine high yield black cartridge for that Deskjet printer is $30.99. and the color equivalent goes for $35.99.
-After one trip to the store you’ve already spent more than the initial cost of your machine.
+After one trip to the store you’ve already spent almost as much as the printer.
 At that rate, you might be better off buying a brand new printer every time you run out of ink!
 We’ll go over ways to circumvent paying full price on ink later in the article, but for now we want you to simply consider the price tag of the printer and ink cartridge.

 2. Find the Printer that Fits Your Needs